muratk5n/thirdwave/en/README.md

-Coconut oil apparently melts too fast while cooking; it also doesn't have conj. linoleic acids (CLA), which means plant based meats are not exactly replacing real meat in nutrition - unless they add these new fats some are working on.
+Coconut oil apparently melts too fast while cooking; it also doesn't have conj. linoleic acids (CLA), which means plant based meats are not exactly replacing real meats in nutrition.

 "Most plant-based burgers currently on the market include a hard fat such as coconut oil"